Pets for Vets® at Animal Friends

 Trainers and Home-Based Training Partners Needed

-If you love animals and want to help veterans – click here!
-We need experienced and compassionate people like you to train shelter pets to be specifically matched with the veterans in our Pets for Vets® Pittsburgh program.
+If you love animals, have some level of training experience and want to help veterans – click here!
+We are currently accepting experienced and compassionate people like you to train shelter pets to be specifically matched with the veterans in our Pets for Vets® at Animal Friends program.

 More comfortable working alongside a trainer?
 Become a Pets for Vets® Home-Based Training Partner.
-Training Partners are needed for home-based care of Pets for Vets canines and felines while in training.
-The Training Partner will provide daily shelter and care and work collaboratively with the Pets for Vets® Trainer to help the canine or feline adjust to a home environment and insure that good manners and training protocols are reinforced.
+Training Partners are needed for home-based care of Pets for Vets® canines and felines while in training.
+The Training Partner will provide daily shelter and care and work collaboratively with the Pets for Vets® Trainer to help the canine or feline adjust to a home environment and ensure that good manners and training protocols are reinforced.
+Click here for more information.

 Become a Pets for Vets® Ambassador